Ihsahn: Personal life

 Ihsahn is married to Heidi Solberg Tveitan, known professionally as Starofash or Ihriel.
 He has cited her as an important creative collaborator on his solo albums.
-Tveitan is the brother-in-law of Einar Solberg, the lead vocalist of the band Leprous, Kenneth Solberg, former guitarist of the band Leprous, and Lord PZ, who was a part of the band Peccatum together with both Ihsahn and his wife.
+Ihsahn is the brother-in-law of Einar Solberg, the lead vocalist of the band Leprous, Kenneth Solberg, former guitarist of the band Leprous, and Lord PZ, who was a part of the band Peccatum together with both Ihsahn and his wife.

 Ihsahn has a son named Angell Solberg Tveitan.
 He appears on the album Ámr on track 5.

 Beliefs

-Ihsahn described himself a Satanist in the 1990s.
+Ihsahn described himself a Satanist in the 1990s, when he was 18 years old and mainly known as the Emperor guitarist.
 As he explained in 1994, he considered Satanism to be hard to define, as there are different ways of Satanism, and to be more of a category the individual would have to set for themselves.
 He considered most other adolescents to be "soulless" people, too involved in materialistic things.
 He said the imprisonment of the other Emperor members had both positive and negative effects; it meant a difficult period for the band, but the imprisonment also gave them publicity and therefore more possibilities to spread their ideas.
 Ihsahn additionally has said he has seen no reason to be physically destructive and has had no personal connection to the church burning cases that rocked Norway.
 In a 1994 interview, Ihsahn described a social Darwinist influence on his Satanism, calling himself anti-Christian and saying it is "not for a weak person", while also expressing respect towards European paganism, meditation and stewardship of the environment.
 He has additionally condemned acts of criminality and other forms of religious intolerance such as the aforementioned arson cases.